West Highland Way – 10 Days

 West Highland Way – 10 Days – Self-Guided Walking Tour

 The West Highland Way is the first official long-distance walking route in Scotland and by far the most famous.
 The trail was officially opened in 1980.

 The West Highland Way is paved with interesting stories as you follow this historical route from Milngavie to Fort William, a distance of 153 kilometres/95 miles.

 This walking trail takes you from the outskirts of Scotland’s largest city (Glasgow) and through the Scottish Highlands to Fort William along old drover roads on which highlanders herded their cattle and sheep to market in the lowlands.
 The trail continues on military roads that were constructed by troops to help control the Jacobite Clans and old coach roads and disused railway roads from more modern times.
 The West Highland Way is indeed a journey through some of the best scenery that Scotland has to offer.

 |10 Day Tour||€976 per person sharing|

 |BOOKING||BOOK THIS TOUR|

 - Day 1 / Glasgow to Milngavie

 You have the option to arrive at Glasgow's main airport or Prestwick airport, which is only a short train ride outside of Glasgow.
-You will then catch a train to Milngavie where we will arrange to have you picked up and taken to your first accommodation.
+You will then catch a train to Milngavie to your first accommodation.
+We will supply you with all your travel detail to get to your accommodation.